gbif/hp-swissnatcoll/en/publishing-with-dagi.md

 ## Export my data

 1. Click on **📥Export**.
-  - A pop-up window _Export Records_ opens and is composed of two parts: Data headers and Data layer.
+  - A pop-up window titled _Export Records_ opens and is composed of two parts: Data headers and Data layer.
 2. **Select your data headers** allows you to determine the column names of your export file.
 You can choose between your original headers, as imported in the [Import my data](#import-my-data) part, or the Darwin Core (DWC) Attributes, which includes all available attributes in DAGI.
   - You can select only one at a time.
 If you want both types, export the records twice.<br>
 3. **Select the data layer** allows you to determine which data values you want to export.
 You can choose between your imported data (Raw), as imported in the [Import my data](#import-my-data) part, or the encoded data (Encoded), as encoded in the [Encode my data](#encode-my-data) part.
    - You can select only one at a time.
 If you want both types, export the records twice.<br>
-6. Click on **Start export**.
+4. Click on **Start export**.
   - The page view changes from the Records tab to the Exports tab where all of your exported files are listed.
   - A progression bar appears during the export process and disappears when finished.<br>
-3. Click on the **blue icon** (📥*xyz.x Mbyte*) of your export file in the _Size_ column.
+5. Click on the **blue icon** (📥*xyz.x Mbyte*) of your export file in the _Size_ column.
   - The file is now saved as a .zip file on your computer (usually in the Downloads folder or on your Desktop).<br>
-4. Go to the zip file on your computer and extract the CSV file it contains.
+6. Go to the zip file on your computer and extract the CSV file it contains.
   - A unique file name for this CSV file has been generated by DAGI.
   - Your data content is separated by commas.
   - The file is encoded in UTF-8.
 To facilitate the opening of the file, we recommend you use the _Get Data from a CSV file_ method directly in Excel.
 This way the UTF-8 format is set properly.